gsenden/LearnJsWithFlappy/README.md

 Your tasks are then:
 1. Save your files. (if you hadn't done that yet)
 2. Commit your changes.
 3. Push the commit to Github.
+(This is called Sync in VSCode)